Everything You Need to Know

 Aside from looking great on your CV, many companies and schools in Japan require applicants to achieve certain JLPT certifications in order to prove their Japanese level is sufficient.

-The Japanese government also includes your JLPT score as part of their 'Point-based Preferential Immigration Treatment System for Highly Skilled Foreign Professionals', meaning an N1 or N2 JLTP qualification can contribute to gaining preferential treatment at immigration (for more information on this you can visit Japan's Immigration Bureau Website).
+The Japanese government also includes your JLPT score as part of their 'Point-based Preferential Immigration Treatment System for Highly Skilled Foreign Professionals', meaning an N1 or N2 JLTP qualification can contribute to gaining preferential treatment at immigration (for more information visit Japan's Immigration Bureau Website).

 How Much Does it Cost to Take the JLPT Exam?